 2. The Amount Invested

-On wealth destruction Larry offers a humourous ‘quote’.
+On wealth destruction Larry offers a humorous ‘quote’.

 My investments put three kids through University.
 Unfortunately, they were my advisors’ kids – Anonymous

 And there’s the crux, the punchline.
 When Canadians pay those high fees that average 2.2% annual or more, over an investment lifetime they (you) will give away half of their (your) investment wealth.
 Why on earth would you want to buy the bank and advisors a Porsche or three?

 Larry creates some very nice framing of the current situation (not good) and the escape route (very good), that path to financial health and happiness.
 The not-so-good is Old Bay Street.
 That includes the big banks and the traditional mutual fund companies that charge those high (wealth destroying) fees.
 Beat The Bank then goes inside the offices of the Big Bank ‘Advisors’ and offers some unique insights on the tricks of the trade.
 Larry demonstrates how Old Bay Street manages to keep you dependent and dazed and confused.
 Chapter 5, Old Bay Street Secrets, will be an infuriating but important read for many.
 The truth is you don’t need them, and investing is and should be very simple and rewarding.

 The good news is that there is a suite of wonderful sensible low fee options available in Canada that can set you free; they’re available on New Bay Street.
 I was fortunate to be able to work on New Bay Street as an advisor with Tangerine Investments.